Co-Founder, Managing director

 Yuki was involved in the establishment of Re:public in 2013.
 She is a founding director of “Innovation Studio Fukuoka” which program to promotes citizen innovation in Fukuoka, “make.fukui” including XSCHOOL, a design school and project incubation program for young innovators and local industries commissioned by Fukui city.
 She has also managed foresight programs with a R&D department in several companies, universities and so on.
 She appointed as a regional revitalization evangelist by the Cabinet Office in 2017.

-Ryo Shirai is an assistant director at Re:public working with local governments, companies of all sizes, and educational institutes.
+Ryo Shirai is a senior director at Re:public, working with local governments, companies of all sizes, and educational institutes.
 He has studied Cultural Anthropology at Waseda university in Japan and also, studied at Media Lab Amsterdam.
-Since June 2014, Ryo has started working at Re:public and managed several projects: a Serial Innovators Consortium, an alliance where he research how innovators create and deliver breakthrough innovations in mature firms, and make.fukui project including XSCHOOL, an innovation program for young innovators and local industries commissioned by Fukui city.
+Since June 2014, Ryo has started working at Re:public and managed several projects: a Serial Innovators Consortium, an alliance where he research how innovators create and deliver breakthrough innovations in mature firms, and XSCHOOL, an innovation program for young innovators and local industries commissioned by Fukui city.
+Since June 2019, he is an editor in chief of MOMENT Magazine, a trans-local magazine for people exploring the futures of cities published by Re:public.

 Majoring in sociology, Noriko has rich background experiencing different cultures.
 After working as sales and purchasing in a major department store, has lived in Seoul, Korea, and has worked for a marketing company promoting Japan overseas.
 In 2012, she enrolled herself in a Women’s Innovation Leadership Program as the first batch.
 Since 2017, works as a director for Re:public, inc. and since then, has been responsible for multiple projects including foresight project for Kyushu Electricity and New Normal, a new project identifying craftsmanship in today’s context, for Saga prefecture.